garrylachman/chatgpt-technology-blog/exampleSite/content/blog/the-art-of-software-development.md

 ---
 title: "The Art of Software Development"
-date: 2022-07-18T10:30:00
+date: 2021-09-30T09:00:00
 draft: false
-description: "Discover the key aspects of software development and its different programming languages."
+description: "Exploring the intricacies of software development and its various programming languages"
 categories:
 - "Programming"
 tags:
-- "Software Development"
 - "Java"
 - "Python"
 - "JavaScript"